-- (a) With the exception of the CustomerDetailsReconciliation Business Document, Participants must ensure that all B2B Transactions and Acknowledgements are sent via the e-Hub in accordance with the requirements of this Procedure, subject to contingency provisions set out in section 9 of this Procedure. - (i) The delivery method for the use of the CustomerDetailsReconciliation Transaction, must be in accordance with clause 4.4 (c) of the B2B Procedure Customer and Site Details Notification Process. - (b) The National B2B Infrastructure used to deliver B2B Transactions supports "once and once only delivery".
+- (a) All Participants must ensure that all B2B Transactions and Acknowledgements are sent via the e-Hub in accordance with the requirements of this Procedure, subject to contingency provisions set out in section 9 of this Procedure. - (b) The National B2B Infrastructure used to deliver B2B Transactions supports "once and once only delivery".
 Subject to 5.11: - (i) Participants and AEMO must not re-use ase:MessageID where they have received a Message Acknowledgement from the Recipient for that Message. - (ii) Participants and AEMO must not re-use ase:TransactionID where they have received a Transaction Acknowledgement from the Recipient for that Transaction. - (c) Participants acknowledge and accept that Transactions and Acknowledgements may be delivered to a Participant out of sequence.
 Participant systems must not assume a given delivery sequence.
 Refer to the B2B Procedures for any specific out of sequence handling requirements.